ChainAgnostic/CAIPs/CAIPs/caip-25.md

 #### Success

-The successful result contains one mandatory string (keyed as `sessionId` with a value conformant to [CAIP-171][]) and two session objects, both mandatory and non-empty.
+The successful result MAY contain a string (keyed as `sessionId` with a value conformant to [CAIP-171][]) and a `sessionProperties` object, the contents of which MAY correspond to the properties requested in the response or not (at the discretion of the wallet).

-The first is called `sessionScopes` and contains 1 or more `scopeObjects`.
+The successful result MUST contain an object called `sessionScopes`, and MUST itself contain 1 or more `scopeObjects`.
 * All required `scopeObjects` and all, none, or some of the optional `scopeObject`s (at the discretion of the wallet) MUST be included if successful.